 One of the nice things about Android is the ability to install APKs—Android Package Kits—that aren’t included in the Play Store.
 This allows developers to let users test apps out without going through the official channels and gives users the freedom to install specific apps they may not be able to get elsewhere.
 This, of course, comes with the risk of compromised security.

 Alas, this is the route Epic decided to go with Fortnite for various reasons that we won’t get into here.
 While it makes it a little more of a hassle for you to get started, it’s still really not difficult to do—depending on your phone model, however, the process can be a little bit different.

+You can install Fortnite for Android on any Android phone it supports via Epic’s official website.
 To do this, you’ll need to sideload the Fortnite Launcher.
 Here’s the skinny.